YamenSharaf/nuxt-wordpress-starter/README.md

-# yamen-space
+# Nuxt Wordpress Starter

-> I make things for the web
+> Boilerplate for generating a static blog using Nuxt with Wordpress as a content provider

 ## Build Setup